Richard Scruggs: Asbestos litigation

 One of his first big legal victories was in representing workers at the Pascagoula shipyard who became fatally ill as a result of exposure to asbestos fibers.
 He encountered his first client in 1984 when he was approached by a shipyard worker looking for help with a lung disease.
 Scruggs paid for the client's medical tests which revealed the medical ailment to be asbestosis.
 Scruggs took on 4200 direct clients and served as co-counsel to another 6000.

 Soon after taking office as state attorney general, Moore hired Scruggs on a contingency basis to assist in efforts to remove asbestos from public places and pursue efforts to get asbestos producers to fund the necessary renovations.
 Scruggs eventually won a settlement and earned $6 million from the state in legal fees.
 State Auditor Steve Patterson felt the arrangement was unethical, as Moore had no specific legal authority to contract out the work of his office to private attorneys and Scruggs had donated $20,000 to his 1991 campaign fund.
-In 1992 the auditor began working with the Hinds County district attorney to build a criminal case against Moore and Scruggs.
+In 1992, Patterson began working with the Hinds County district attorney to build a criminal case against Moore and Scruggs.
 Presley Blake, a political consultant who had once been represented by Scruggs in bankruptcy proceedings, interceded and arranged for Patterson and Scruggs to meet.
 The meeting resulted in Patterson dropping the inquiry and Scruggs reducing his fee for the state by $63,000.